10 Best Industry 40 for January 2026

 Risk Factors

-• Commodity price volatility affecting manufacturing costs and margins
+• Commodity price volatility in solar panels

 Stock #6: Lumentum Holdings Inc. (LITE)